Using many different tools in lessons today ? Using set up position to show positions without kings ? Acorn Chess is the answer.

 There is a rich library of mini-games and endgames included with Acorn Chess.
 They are ready to use in a lesson.
 If you need more then follow the next two steps.

 Set up one or more libraries to use in your lessons.
-Libraries can contain existing mini-games, custom created ones and other standard chess positions like endgames and tactics.
+Libraries can contain mini-games, instructive position fragments and games / studies.
+Import instructive content from other sources such as Lichess Studies using Import from PGN.

 To set up a custom mini-game select 'Tutor->Set up position'.
 You can either set up a new mini-game from scratch or load in an existing one and edit the position and rules to meet your needs.